Table of Contents

 Q 1.
 What type of person you are?

 Ans.
-(Here you can ask the interviewer what exactly he wants to know, your personal behavior or your work culture)
+(Here you can ask the interviewer what exactly he wants to know, your behavior or your work culture)

 Based on the interviewer’s reply, you can be specific about your answer.